MichalLeh/Etherscan-scraper/README.md

 # Etherscan-scraper
-Scraping the etherscan webpage for transaction data
+Scraping the etherscan.io for transaction data on ethereum network.